ryan-utopia/ryan-utopia.github.io/_pages/gallery.md

 ## World Mystery Town, Karamay, Xinjinag, China, Jul 2024
 <div align=center> <img src='/images/xinjiang.jpeg' width="600"></div>

+Hope that the future is as uneventful and beautiful as she wants it to be.

 ##  Fenghaung Mountain, Zhuhai, Guangdong, China, Oct 2022
 <img src='/images/fenghuangshan.jpeg'>